WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/README.md

 # Main Features
 * Generate, parse and attach `Mediainfo` or `BDInfo` to torrent uploads
 * Support for Full Disk uploads
-* Support for per tracker custom description templates
+* Support for per tracker [Custom Description Templates](https://gitlab.com/NoobMaster669/gg-bot-upload-assistant/-/wikis/Custom-Description-Templates)
 * Frame Accurate Screenshots
 * Generates, uploads and attach screenshots to torrent description
 * Ability to decide the thumbnail size for screenshots in bbcode